 Dental Services for Children and Youth

 Good oral health starts with healthy eating and brushing your teeth every day.
 Since your child’s teeth change as they grow, visiting a dental professional is important to keep their smile healthy.
-We’re here to help – just give us a call or talk to your dentist to learn more.

 • Teeth cleanings

-Apply to the Healthy Smiles Ontario program
+Apply for Healthy Smiles Ontario

 Start cleaning your baby’s mouth soon after birth.
 Use a damp cloth to gently wipe their gums twice a day.
 As they grow, follow these tips: